 The baptism record gives her parents as William and Elinor Nicholas from Llanrhian; they also had a son, Isaac, who was baptised two years later at Llanrhian.

-Upgrading and refurbishment of North Pembrokeshire's premier hotel is now complete after a £1 million spend.
-Enjoying one of the best locations in Pembrokeshire overlooking Fishguard Harbour, hotel includes new facilities for conferences with state of the art facilities and a major refurbishment of the public rooms and bedrooms.
+Upgrading and refurbishment of North Pembrokeshire’s premier hotel are now complete after a £1 million spent.
+Enjoying one of the best locations in Pembrokeshire overlooking Fishguard Harbour, the hotel includes new facilities for conferences with state of the art facilities and a major refurbishment of the public rooms and bedrooms.

 At a cost of £1.3 million, work on transforming the Town and Market Halls on Fishguard Square is now complete.
-Located in the building are the weekly Town Market, weekly Country Market fortnightly Farmers' Market, Library, Tourist Information Centre, Tapestry Gallery, Council Customer Service Centre, Registrar's Office and the Town Council Clerk's Office.
-The Market Hall is also used by community groups.
-The improved facilities are welcomed by all.
-A lift reaches the 1st floor for the Library and Tapestry Gallery and there are toilets at the far end of the Market Hall.
+Located in the building are the weekly market, fortnightly Farmers’ market, library, Tourist Information Centre, council customer service centre, Registrar’s office and the Town Council Clerk’s office.
+A first-class improvement on the old facilities.

 Town Council meetings are held on the 1st and 3rd Tuesdays of the month at 7.30pm (except during August).
-These meetings are open to the public and are held at the E-Learning Centre, Ysgol Bro Gwaun.
-The Town Clerk is available at her office at the Town Hall on Tuesdays 2-5pm, Wednesday 10-1pm and Thursday 10-1pm, telephone no 01348 874406.
+These meetings are open to the public.
+The location of the meetings is changeable at the moment and enquiries can be made at the Town Hall.
+The Town Clerk is available at her office at the Town Hall on Tuesdays 2-5, Wednesday 9-12 and Thursday 10-1, telephone no 01348 874406.
+Email Town Clerk.

 With more BLUE FLAG beach awards than the rest of Wales put together Pembrokeshire has to be on your shortlist for a family holiday.
 Here are brief details of two beaches in Fishguard and Goodwick; a list of all the beaches in Pembrokeshire can be found here.